kapouer/express-dom/README.md

   web page that is going to be modified.
   Options are passed to the user webkitgtk instance, and can be modified by user plugins.
 The author instance has no configurable options.
+  One option is specific to express-dom: busyTimeout, milliseconds, defaults 0 - which disables it.
+  If a page instance emits `busy` events during that time period, it won't be garbage collected.
+This allows an instance to stay loaded forever.

 * dom.author(plugin), dom.use(plugin)
   where `plugin(handler, req, res)` returns immediately.